sndnv/stasis/deployment/production/README.md

     * Run script in [`./scripts/server_prepare_deployment.sh`](./scripts/server_prepare_deployment.sh)
     * Or, provide environment files (template files with all required parameters are available in [ `secrets/templates`](./secrets/templates))
-2) Set correct artifact versions in compose file
-    * see below for more details on how some of the env vars have to be setup and how they relate to each other
+    * Note: See below for more details on how some of the env vars have to be setup and how they relate to each other
-3) Provide TLS certificates and signature keys
+2) Provide TLS certificates and signature keys
     * Make sure to follow your certificate authority's guidelines on generating TLS certificates
     * Alternatively, a root CA private key and certificate can be used with the `generate_cert.py` script to create new TLS certificates
-4) Enable bootstrap for `identity` and `server`
+3) Enable bootstrap for `identity` and `server`
     * This can be done by setting `STASIS_IDENTITY_BOOTSTRAP_MODE` and `STASIS_SERVER_SERVICE_BOOTSTRAP_MODE` to `init`
     * After the bootstrap process has completed, both services will pause, waiting for the mode to be set back to `off` (and restarted)